IKATS/IKATS/CONTRIBUTING.operator.md

 ### Prerequisites

 * The operator must be developed in Python version compatible with 3.4
+#Review#176667 precise or replace: contributor shall do a PR if he wants to add other libraries into ikats python core
 * Contributor should not add any external python module except inside its own module

 List of available python modules:

+#Review#176667 provide a sorted list
+#Review#176667 2 libraries lacking compared to /SCM/pybase/assets/requirements.txt
 * Django = 1.8.6
 * eventlet = >= 0.19.0
 * gunicorn = 19.3.0